shakfu/py-js/README.md

     Basic Features

-    1. Per-Object Namespace.
+    1. Per-object namespaces.
 It responds to an 'import <module>' message in the left inlet which loads a python module in its namespace.
 Each new import (like python) adds to the namespace.

     2. Eval Messages.
 It responds to an 'eval <expression>' message in the left inlet  which is evaluated in the namespace and outputs results to the left outlet and outputs a bang from the right outlet to signal end of evaluation.

     py interpreter object
         attributes